 A discussion took place regarding staff morale whereby members were assured that every opportunity was being taken through a range of mechanisms to keep staff as informed as possible and that wrap-around support was being provided.

 The Chair thanked the Assistant Director – Education and Skills for the detailed presentation.

 RESOLVED that, members note the contents of the report.

-To consider a report from the Assistant Director - Customer & Community Services.
+To consider a report from the Executive Director – Corporate, Customer and Community Services (copy enclosed).

 The report informs members of new and updated items of significance to the Board (including relevant aspects of the Council’s Forward Plan of Key Decisions).

 Members considered a report from the Strategic Policy and Scrutiny Advisor which provided an overview of the Board’s business and opportunities for further scrutiny.

 1) members noted the contents of the report

 2) members agreed the agenda for the next meeting of the Board.